hamednasimi/Data-Structures/Graph (Python)/README.md

-Currently supports the very basic functionalities and attributes of a graph.
+Currently, supports the very basic functionalities and attributes of a graph.
 It is very minimally tested.
 Just enough so that you can create objects and play around with them.

 Usage: